 • You have a medium or high-risk project to carry out

-• There is a long-term project, and changes might occur
+• It’s a long-term project, and changes might occur

-• The requirements are vague to the customer
+• The requirements are vague or unclear due to their complexity

 • The primary product has to be released in several stages to get valuable customer feedback